kk20krishna/Intelligent-Sourcing/README.md

 | **App Design, Development, and Implementation** | Krishna Kumar.S  |
 ---
 ## 🚀 Problem Statement
-Efficient sourcing is critical for businesses with multiple warehouses.
-This app addresses the challenge of **allocating stock optimally** while considering:
+Efficient sourcing is critical for businesses with multiple fulfilment locations.
+This app addresses the challenge of identifying **optimal fulfilment locations** while considering parameters like:
-- **Warehouse stock levels**
+- **fulfilment location stock levels**
-- **Warehouse priorities**
+- **fulfilment location priorities**
 - **Order Quantity**
 - **Costs associated with sourcing**
-- **Distance between warehouses and delivery points**
+- **Distance between fulfilment locations and delivery points**
 - **Expected delivery in days**

 By balancing these factors, the app provides an optimal fulfillment solution.